Magnus Warming

-Magnus Warming (/da/; born 8 June 2000) is a Danish professional footballer who plays as a winger for Danish Superliga club Lyngby Boldklub.
+Magnus Warming (/da/; born 8 June 2000) is a Danish professional footballer who plays as a winger for Danish 1st Division club Lyngby Boldklub.

 Club career

 Brøndby

 Warming joined Brøndby IF from Nykøbing FC in June 2015 at the age of 15.

 Magnus Warming made his Brøndby IF debut at the age of 16 years and 348 days as the youngest player ever in the club history when he was brought on for the final ten minutes in the 3–0 away defeat against SønderjyskE on 21 May 2017.
 This feat has since been outdone by Morten Frendrup, who made his debut at age 16 and 310 days in 2018.

 On 11 January 2019, Warming returned to Nykøbing FC on loan for the rest of 2019.
 Warming played nine league games and scored one goal for Nykøbing in the 2018–19 season.
 He returned to Brøndby and was training with the club in the first few weeks of the 2019–20 pre-season, before returned to Nykøbing in July to complete his loan deal.